Gilroy 6sense strategic partnership

 1. Vanity metrics distraction: Many businesses are stuck tracking vanity metrics that have little to no relevance to real business outcomes.
 This obsession creates a damaging disconnect between sales and marketing teams, preventing them from achieving their shared objectives.

 1. Complex buyer journeys: The traditional MQL model fails to capture the intricate and non-linear nature of today's B2B buying journeys.
-Buyers engage across multiple channels and touch points, demanding a more nuanced approach to lead qualification and engagement.
+Buyers engage across multiple channels and touchpoints, demanding a more nuanced approach to lead qualification and engagement.

 As Kerry Cunningham from 6sense points out, buyers are typically 70% through their buying journey before they even speak to a sales representative.
 And 80% of the time, it’s the buyers who initiate the first contact with the sellers, not the other way round like it used to be in the past.
 Therefore, measuring success throughMQLs leads to an overemphasis on quantity rather than quality, focusing on prospects who are not yet sales-ready.